langgenius/dify/api/core/tools/docs/en_US/tool_scale_out.md

 ## 1. Prepare the Tool Provider yaml

 ### Introduction
-This yaml will contain information about the tool provider, including the provider's name, icon, author, and other details to help the frontend display flexibly.
+This yaml declares a new tool provider, and includes information like the provider's name, icon, author, and other details that are fetched by the frontend for display.

 ### Example